After we came across two nice??? pilgrimage churches in “Kleinhelfendorf”

 We followed his route and next maybe with the help of St. Emmeram passed the Feringasee Lake, notorious for the most foul, cruel, bad tempered, red eyed killer rodent.

 We passed it fast and then had lunch at the „Feringasee“ Lake.
 The main restaurant was still closed due to Corona but the Beer Garden was open.
-So we could continue with our Pilgrimage.
+So we could continue with our Pilgrimage but with only half of the spiritual experience.

 We then went through wealthy „Unterföhring“ with global player Allianz Insurance, Sky Network and ZDF TV Studios in the „ZDF Straße“.